-A4 Atlantic Meridional Overturning Circulation
+770 A4 Atlantic Meridional Overturning Circulation

 The representation of the AMOC is still considered to be deficient even in state of the art GCMs, where its associated climate impacts are also thought to have been underestimated (Zhang et al., 2019).
 In addition due to the limited availability of observational data there is still considerable uncertainty in the recent AMOC evolution (Menary et al., 2020), and accurate assessment of the AMOC in climate models remains challenging.
-For this study some assessment of the AMOC is considered to be important due to its potential role in future changes in the European climate.
+For this study some assessment of the AMOC is considered

+775 to be important due to its potential role in future changes in the European climate.
 The aim is to identify and flag the poorest models with large errors in the representation of the AMOC compared to the observational data from the rapid array.
 Examples of the overturning stream function for each model shown (Fig A6) is calculated using the method of (Menary et al., 2020).

-NESM3 and IPSL-CM6A-LR both show poor agreement with the observational data, with a consistently weak AMOC (Fig A6), these models are classified as excluded.
+NESM3 and IPSL-CM6A-LR both show poor agreement with the observational data, with a consistently weak AMOC (Fig

+- A6).
 NESM3 was classified as 'Inadequate', the impact of the AMOC on the NA SSTs is also flagged due to a large cold bias.
 The AMOC for IPSL-CM6A-LR is flagged as 'Unsatisfactory', the error may impact on the representation of the NA, but the impact on the reliability of future projections is not clear, a similar error was present in CAMS-CSM1-0, which is also flagged as 'Unsatisfactory'.
-In contrast the NorESM2-LM model has a consistently strong AMOC through the historical period, with a rapid decrease in more recent years which is not seen in the observational data, this model is also classified as excluded as was the GISS-E2-1-G due to a strength of the AMOC well in excess of that observed 'Unsatisfactory'.
-The other models for which AMOC data was available are classified as satisfactory (e.g.INM-CM4-8 and INM-CM5-0), as they do not show a large deviation from the observations, the one exception is CAMS-CSM1-0 which was classified as unsatisfactory due to a substantially weak AMOC.
+In contrast the NorESM2-LM model has a consistently strong AMOC through the historical period, with a rapid decrease in more recent years which is not seen in the observational data, this model is also classified as 'Unsatisfactory'. - 785 The other models for which AMOC data was available are classified as satisfactory (e.g.INM-CM4-8 and INM-CM5-0), as they do not show a large deviation from the observations.